sebawita/KinveyChat/Tutorial/tutorial-05-reactions.md

 }
 ```

 When dealing with pictures, you could use **image** validation, which allows you to specify a list of tags that you expect the picture to **contain**.
-The chatbot will analyse the picture provided by the user, generate a list of tags.
+The chatbot will analyze the picture provided by the user, generate a list of tags.
 The validation will fail if none of the tags matches those in the **contains list**.

 For example: